A sumptous prize-winning quilt at the Williamstown Country Fair (August 11-13, 2017)

 I discovered all this when I found the 1000 Nicholson family letters.
 I have published the letters and a number of quasi fictional books based on them, two about the Canadian Suffrage Movement.

 But, today, it was her baking and crafts I was thinking about.
 You see, I visited a Country Fair in Williamstown, Ontario.
-Although the place is near where I live and nearer where I talk my pets to the vet, I have never been in the lovely LITTLE town.
+Although the place is near where I live and nearer where I take my pets to the vet, I have never been in the lovely LITTLE town.

 And I can't recall attending a country fair, anywhere.
 I think that back in 1970 I went to a fake 'Country Fair' in the Chomedey section of Montreal, where I saw an enormous bull sitting in a pen.
 A city girl, I had no idea how big bulls could be.